papamarkou/GeometricMCMC.jl/README.md

 The `SmmalaOpts` and `MmalaOpts` types for SMMALA and MMALA, respectively, are aliases of the `MalaOpts` type.

-In short `MhOpts` holds the options for HMC.
-These include `McmcOpts`, the number of leapfrog steps `nLeaps`, the mass matrix `mass` and the leapfrog step, which can either be specified as a constant real number or as a function that adjusts the leapfrog step, similarly to the MALA mechanism for adjusting the drift step.
+In short, `MhOpts` holds the options for HMC.
+These include `McmcOpts`, the number of leapfrog steps `nLeaps`, the mass matrix `mass` and the leapfrog step, which can be specified either as a constant real number or as a function that adjusts the leapfrog step, similarly to the MALA mechanism for adjusting the drift step.
 An example of setting up the HMC options is available in `test/logitNormalPriorSwissHmc.jl`:

-    leapSteps = [0.4, 1e-3/2, 1e-3, 1e-2, 1e-1, 0.15, 0.2, 0.25, 0.3, 0.35]
+    leapSteps = [0.4, 1e-3/2, 1e-3, 1e-2, 1e-1, 0.15, 0.2, 0.25, 0.3, 0.35];

     setLeapStep(i::Int, acceptanceRatio::Float64, nMcmc::Int,
       nBurnin::Int, currentStep::Float64) =
       setHmcLeapStep(i, acceptanceRatio, nMcmc, nBurnin, currentStep, leapSteps)

     hmcOpts = HmcOpts(55000, 5000, 10, setLeapStep, eye(nPars));

+where 10 corresponds to `nLeaps` and `eye(nPars)` to `mass`.

+The `RmhmcOpts` options type of RMHMC includes `McmcOpts`, the number of leapfrog steps `nLeaps`, the number of Newton steps `nNewton` and the leapfrog step, which is either a constant real or it is tuned similarly to HMC's leapfrog step. `test/logitNormalPriorSwissHmc.jl` provides an example for setting up the RMHMC options:

+    leapSteps = [0.9, 0.01, 0.2, 0.25, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8];

+    setLeapStep(i::Int, acceptanceRatio::Float64, nMcmc::Int,
+      nBurnin::Int, currentStep::Float64) =
+      setRmhmcLeapStep(i, acceptanceRatio, nMcmc, nBurnin, currentStep, leapSteps)

+    rmhmcOpts = RmhmcOpts(55000, 5000, 6, setLeapStep, 4);

+where 6 corresponds to `nLeaps` and 4 to `nNewton`.

 ## Future features